pingcap/docs/statistics.md

 - For TiDB Cloud, the default value of this variable changes from `1` to `2` starting from v6.5.0.
 - If your cluster is upgraded from an earlier version, the default value of `tidb_analyze_version` does not change after the upgrade.

 Version 2 is preferred, and will continue to be enhanced to ultimately replace Version 1 completely.
 Compared to Version 1, Version 2 improves the accuracy of many of the statistics collected for larger data volumes.
-Version 2 also improves collection performance by removing the need to collect Count-Min sketch statistics for predicate selectivity estimation, and also supporting automated collection only on selected columns (see section on [Collecting Statistics on Some Columns](#collect-statistics-on-some-columns)).
+Version 2 also improves collection performance by removing the need to collect Count-Min sketch statistics for predicate selectivity estimation, and also supporting automated collection only on selected columns (see [Collecting statistics on some columns](#collect-statistics-on-some-columns)).

 The following table lists the information collected by each version for usage in the optimizer estimates: